Clinical Breast Exam

 - Screening mammograms are designed for women with no symptoms of breast disease.

 GeniusTM 3D MammographyTM, which provides detailed, layer-by-layer images of breast tissue, allow for better detection of breast cancer in women with dense breast tissue

 - Diagnostic mammograms are for women who have symptoms of breast disease, have detected a change in their breast tissue that requires further study or who have a history of breast disease.

 Genetic Testing and Counseling

-Women who meet certain criteria are encouraged to undergo genetic testing and counseling to find out if they carry the BRCA1 or BRCA2 breast cancer gene mutation.
-The staff at The Breast Center can help you determine whether or not you should have this genetic testing and receive counseling.
+genetic testing and counseling to find out if they carry the BRCA1 or BRCA2 breast cancer gene mutation.
+Our staff can help you determine whether or not you should have this genetic testing and receive counseling.

 This procedure uses high-energy sound waves to form a picture of body tissue called a sonogram or ultrasonography.
 A breast ultrasound procedure is used to determine if an abnormality detected by mammography or a palpable lump is a fluid-filled cyst or a solid tumor (benign or malignant).
 Breast ultrasound may also be used to identify masses in women whose breast tissue is too dense to be measured accurately by mammography.